< Back to Program List

 POL 543 Environmental Politics and Policy (3 credits)

-Some of the courses listed above may be repeated for credit (e.g., the POL 530/531 Special Topics courses or the two different versions of POL 509 budgeting), but students attempting to re-take a course with the same number should confirm their choices with MAPP program staff and the course catalog prior to enrolling.
+Some of the courses listed above may be repeated for credit (e.g., the POL 530/531 Special Topics courses or the two different versions of POL 509 budgeting), but students attempting to re-take a course with the same number should confirm their choices with the department Graduate Program Coordinator and the course catalog prior to enrolling.
 In addition, students may take other level graduate courses in POL (typically 500-level) with the approval of the MAPP Graduate Program Director.
 Students may take one course outside of Department of Political Science in place of a POL course.

 Finally, most students will take a capstone course to complete the M.A. in Public Policy.
 The capstone courses are:

 POL 597 Capstone Internship in Public Policy (1-6 credits)